 The following legal information is based upon the National Association of Colleges and Employers (NACE), the leading source of employment information and trends regarding the college educated, as well as on Department of Labor standards.
 NACE connects thousands of career services professionals at colleges and universities nationwide, and more than 3,000 HR/staffing professionals focused on college relations and recruiting.

 You can offer an unpaid internship as long as the intern receives academic credit for the experience.
-The Fair Labor Standards Act (FLSA) severely restricts an employer's ability to use unpaid interns.
+The Fair Labor Standards Act (FLSA) restricts an employer's ability to use unpaid interns.
 It does not limit an employer's ability to hire paid interns.
 Essentially, if you are a for-profit company, you must either pay the intern, or require that he/she earn academic credit.
 Our office allows students to earn credit and get paid at the same time.
 Please contact our office at 716-645-3232 and ask for the Internship Director, with any questions.